prody/ProDy-website/tutorials/essa_tutorial/intro.rst

   $ ipython --pylab

-First, we will make necessary imports from ProDy_, Numpy_ and Matplotlib_ packages.
+First, we will make necessary imports from ProDy_, NumPy_ and Matplotlib_ packages.

 .. ipython:: python